MokitaNetwork/aetool/contrib/issue-stake-liquify/readme.md

 # `issue-stake-liquify`

-This script is used to delegate kava across a set of validators on a testnet.
+This script is used to delegate aeth across a set of validators on a testnet.

 From the configuration input (see below) it will:
-* issue kava from the dev wallet to each delegator
+* issue aeth from the dev wallet to each delegator
-* delegate the kava across the validators by a designated distribution
+* delegate the aeth across the validators by a designated distribution
-* turn the staked kava into liquid bkava for each validator
+* turn the staked aeth into liquid baeth for each validator
-* deposit the bkava denoms into earn
+* deposit the baeth denoms into earn

 ## Initial Setup